MarkParker5/STARK/docs/advanced/custom-interfaces.md

 ### Explanation

+#### SpeechRecognizerDelegate

-- **SpeechRecognizerDelegate**: This protocol provides callback methods to output results of various states of the speech recognition:
+This protocol provides callback methods to output results of various states of the speech recognition:

 - `speech_recognizer_did_receive_final_result`: Triggered when a final transcript is available.
 - `speech_recognizer_did_receive_partial_result`: Fired upon receiving an interim transcript.
 - `speech_recognizer_did_receive_empty_result`: Called when no speech was detected.

+#### SpeechRecognizer

-- **SpeechRecognizer**: This protocol defines the primary input interface for any speech recognition implementation.
+This protocol defines the primary input interface for any speech recognition implementation.
 It consists of:

 - `is_recognizing`: A flag indicating if the recognizer is currently active.
 - `delegate`: An instance responsible for handling the recognition results.
 - `start_listening`: A method to initiate the listening process.
 - `stop_listening`: A method to halt the listening process.

 ### Implementation Reference